harness/developer-hub/release-notes/continuous-delivery.md

   When users selected an environment and infrastructure, cleared the selected environment, and then reselected the same environment and infrastructure, connector settings did not display in the **Run** pipeline form.

-  Now, the connector setting appear when reselecting the environment and infrastructure.
+  Now, the connector settings appear when you reselect the environment and infrastructure.

 ## January 17, 2023, version 78214